- Study Guides

 - Contact Us

-Spring issue—featuring our 2017 Prizewinners—Available for Pre-Order
+Spring issue—featuring our 2017 Prizewinners—Now Available

 March 10, 2017

-Readers, the Spring issue is now available for pre-order!
+Readers, the Spring issue is now available!
 Featuring the winners of the 2017 BLR prizes, plus stunning new work by Cara Bayles, Leila Chatti, Ann Keniston, Jay Kidd, Jen Siraganian, and many other talented writers, it is a beautiful collection of writing (if we do say so ourselves...)
 The issue also features striking cover art by Bo Joseph, and an interview with Bo Joseph by Matthew Weinstein, visual artist and critic.

 Selected by Ha Jin for the Goldenberg Prize for Fiction, C.J.
 Hribal’s short story, “Do I Look Sick To You?
 (Notes on How to Make Love to a Cancer Patient),” explores how a man continues to see his wife as a dynamic person as they maintain intimacy during her cancer treatment.